crowdpro3/bogdanvlviv.github.io/_drafts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 - New software: You might need to use some new software, but you can't because a software you use doesn't support it or isn't compatible with it.
 - Improved APIs: You would like to improve API of a library you use.
 - New features: You would like to use new features that are added to a newer version of a library you use.
-- Perfomance: For instance, an application has got performance issues and upgrading of software would solve it.
+- Performance: For instance, an application has got performance issues and upgrading of software would solve it.

 \- Another important reason to upgrade is *involving new people* to a project. *Developers* prefer to work with technologies on the latest versions so it is easier to hire them on a project that upgrades.
-Just imagine that in 2019, someone tries to hire you on a project that uses Rails 2.3.
+Just imagine that in 2019, someone tries to hire you on a project that uses Rails 2.3 or something.
 Also, it is easier to involve *novice developers* to a project that upgrades because, usually, they've only studied technologies on the latest versions.

-\- Upgrading an application is also a *chance to contribute to Open Source*.

 ## Long-Running Branches Considered Harmful - New Relic Blog